YJ-Li/JFinEALE.jl/README.md

 ## Usage

-The examples are available in their own repository.
+The examples are available in their own repository (https://github.com/PetrKryslUCSD/JFinEALEexamples).
 It is not a Julia package.
 In case you were wondering: Julia packages live in the .julia folder, whereas the examples can be anywhere in your directory tree.